David Peralta Player Props: Dodgers vs. Mets

-David Peralta -- with a slugging percentage of .552 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers against the New York Mets, with Kodai Senga on the hill, on July 15 at 7:15 PM ET.
+The Los Angeles Dodgers, including David Peralta and his .516 slugging percentage over his past 10 games, battle starter Max Scherzer and the New York Mets at Citi Field, Sunday at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Mets.
+In his last game he had a one-hit showing (1-for-5) against the Mets.

 David Peralta Game Info & Props vs. the Mets